 You will notice all of our candles are labelled with safety warnings.
-It is very important these are followed and incase the symbols don't mean too much then we'll explain them here.
+It is very important these are followed and if, just in case, the symbols don't mean too much to you then we'll explain them here.
 The first 3 you will see on all candles whereas the others will be on larger candles.
 They all apply equally regardless of the size of the candle but larger candles provide more space to enable more symbols.

 1) Never leave a burning candle unattended.